There is a specific, reliable pattern on r/PMP: “I scored 80%+ in PMI Study Hall. I felt ready. I failed the real exam.”

 The knee-jerk explanations are usually wrong.
 It isn’t that Study Hall is “easier than the real exam” (it’s generally considered harder).
 It isn’t that candidates “got nervous.”
 It isn’t that the exam was sadistically curved.

-The real explanation, in almost every case, is one of three decision biases, patterns of thinking PMI explicitly engineers against, but which generic Study Hall rationales don’t name, don’t diagnose, and don’t correct.
+The real explanation, in almost every case, is one of three decision biases.
+PMI explicitly engineers against them.
+Generic Study Hall rationales don’t name them, diagnose them, or correct them.

 Here are the three, in order of how frequently they show up in failure post-mortems.